edwardsmith999/flowmol/README.md

 # flowmol
 A molecular dynamics solver for molecular fluid dynamics simulation.

 You only need a Fortran compiler.
-Assuming you have gfortran installed (from gcc), build it but going to the src directory and calling
+Assuming you have gfortran installed (from gcc), build it by going to the src directory and calling

     make PLATFORM=gfortran p